1.1. In these Terms and Conditions the following expressions shall, unless the context requires otherwise, have the meaning set out below:

 5.1.7 to the extent that our funds permit, to carry out or commission research into fundraising methods, practices, trends and other matters of interest to the public and to organisations raising funds for good causes and to disseminate the results of that research.

-6.1 In connection with the Registration Badge, you agree:
+6.1 In connection with the Fundraising Badge, you agree:

 6.1.1. to comply with our guidelines in relation to its display;

-6.1.2. not to adopt or use any trade mark, sign, symbol or device which incorporates or is confusingly similar to, or is a simulation or colourable imitation of the Registration Badge;
+6.1.2. not to adopt or use any trade mark, sign, symbol or device which incorporates or is confusingly similar to, or is a simulation or colourable imitation of the Fundraising Badge;

 6.1.3. not to imply your organisation is registered with the FR unless you are authorised to do so;

-6.1.5. to use all reasonable efforts to protect the Registration Badge from unauthorised use or reproduction;
+6.1.5. to use all reasonable efforts to protect the Fundraising Badge from unauthorised use or reproduction;

 7. Registration fee and levy